kaarthis/Projects/prd/0005-aks-upgrade-guardrails.md

 #### Kubernetes CRD Surface (Two-CRD Model)

-> The upgrade gating contract uses only two CRDs:
+> The guardrails contract uses only two CRDs:
-> - `UpgradeGate`: Defines the gate, criteria, phases, and adapters (spec/definition).
+> - `HealthGate`: Defines the gate, criteria, phases, and adapters (spec/definition).
-> - `GateEvaluation`: Reports the result of evaluating a gate for a specific upgrade session and phase (reporting/evaluation).
+> - `GateEvaluation`: Reports the result of evaluating a gate for a specific session and phase (reporting/evaluation).
+>
+> Note: The CRD group is `health.guardrails.aks.io/v1` to reflect general node/cluster health guardrails, not just upgrades.

 **Field Options Reference**